AcidLeroy/OpticalFlow/README.md

 In order to run the scripts, you must have:
 - MATLAB >= 2015b
 - R
+- Python 2.7

 If you have trouble, refer to the .travis.yml file.
 All the necessary building tools are installed in that file.

+If you would like to run the code, particularly the `extract_features` program, you can do so if you are running Ubuntu by installing the .deb file in the releases.